About the Commonwealth of Learning (COL)- Commonwealth Educational Media Centre for Asia (CEMCA)

 Latest Social Media

 In response to the needs expressed by the Commonwealth countries of the Asian region for a more effective use of educational media resources for Distance Education, the Commonwealth of Learning (COL) established the Commonwealth Educational Media Centre..
-6 hours ago 6 hours ago 3 days ago 7 days ago 2 weeks ago
+10 hours ago 2 days ago cemca.org 2 months ago 2 months ago 2 months ago

 Cemca Col